-Our investment adviser is led by Joseph B. Alala, III, our chief executive officer and chairman of our Board of Directors and the managing partner and chief investment officer of our investment adviser, Hunt Broyhill, a member of our Board of Directors and a partner of our investment adviser, Stephen A. Arnall, our chief financial officer, and John F. McGlinn, our chief operating officer, secretary and treasurer, and a director of our investment adviser.
+Our Investment Advisor is led by Joseph B. Alala, III, our chief executive officer, chairman of our Board of Directors, and the managing partner and chief investment officer of our Investment Advisor, M. Hunt Broyhill, a member of the Board of Directors and a partner of our Investment Advisor, Stephen A. Arnall, our chief financial officer and chief operating officer, and John F. McGlinn, a managing director of our Investment Advisor.
 Messrs.
-Alala, Broyhill and McGlinn serve as our investment adviser's investment committee.
-They are assisted by Christopher B. Norton, who serves as the chief risk officer and a director of our investment adviser, Michael S. Marr, Richard Wheelahan, Adam Richeson and Davis Hutchens, who each serve as directors of our investment adviser, as well as ten other investment professionals.
+Alala, Broyhill and McGlinn serve as our Investment Advisor's investment committee.
+They are assisted by nineteen investment professionals.
 See "Portfolio Management."

-Our investment adviser's investment committee, as well as certain key investment team members that are involved in screening and underwriting portfolio transactions, have worked together for more than ten years.
+Our investment adviser's investment committee, as well as certain key investment team members that are involved in screening and underwriting portfolio transactions, have worked together for more than 15 years.
 These investment professionals have an average of over 20 years of experience in various finance-related fields, including operations, corporate finance, investment banking, business law and merchant banking, and have collectively developed a broad network of contacts that can offer us investment opportunities.
-Much of our investment adviser's investment team has worked together screening opportunities, underwriting new investments and managing a portfolio of investments in lower and traditional middle-market companies through two recessions, a credit crunch, the dot-com boom and bust and a historic, leverage-fueled asset valuation bubble.
+Much of our investment adviser's investment team has worked together screening opportunities, underwriting new investments and managing a portfolio of investments in lower middle-market and traditional middle-market companies through two recessions, a credit crunch, the dot-com boom and bust and a historic, leverage-fueled asset valuation bubble.